pabloh/pathway/README.md

 # ...
 ```

 Note the empty double splat at the end of the parameter list, this Ruby-ism means: grab the mentioned keys and ignore all the rest.
-If you omit it when you have outstanding keys Ruby's `Hash` destructing will fail.
+If you omit the `**` when you have outstanding keys, Ruby's `Hash` destructing will fail.

 ##### Successful operation result

 On each step you can access or change the operation result for a successful execution.
 The value will be stored at one of the attributes within the state.
-By default the state `:value` key will hold the resulting value, but if you prefer to use another name you can specify it through the `result_at` operation class method.
+By default the state's key `:value` will hold the result, but if you prefer to use another name you can specify it through the `result_at` operation class method.

 ##### Full example